smwahl/smwahl.github.io/_pages/resume.md

 ## Leadership
 * Co-led a project with a multi-disciplinary team of young scientists as part of the Cooperative Institute for Dynamic Earth Research 2014 Summer Program.
+* Co-organized the weekly seminar for the Center for Integrative Planetary Science.
+Selected and hosting visiting speakers from around the country and maintained the CIPS website.
+Helped migrate the physical seminar to a remote seminar for the COVID lockdown.
 * Mentored visiting scholars from Japan and other U.S. Universities.
 Aided them in designing research projects with resources available through my research group at UC Berkeley.
 * Developed tutorials on scientific computing, data analysis and visualization in Python for an undergraduate class and for other researchers through the Berkeley Chapter of The Hacker Within.
 * Volunteered as part of the Bay Area Scientists in Schools developing material to help bay area middle school students understand geological processes going on beneath their feet.